-Dundream is situated in the beautiful, undiscovered, rugged, North Rhins of Galloway in South West Scotland with spectacular sea views to the Mull of Kintyre, Northern Ireland and Arran.
+Dundream is situated in the undiscovered, rugged, North Rhins of Galloway in South West Scotland with spectacular sea views to the Mull of Kintyre, Northern Ireland and Arran.
 Dundream has four bedrooms all with stunning sea views, three bathrooms and sleeps 8 people.
-The property inside and outside has been designed using feng shui principles and Elaine the owner is passionate in promoting that Dundream is a place for stimulating well being, relaxation, balance and harmony.
+The property inside and outside has been designed using feng shui principles and Elaine the owner is passionate in promoting Dundream as a place for stimulating well being, relaxation, balance and harmony.
 It already has gathered several accolades including Visit Scotland 5 Star, Category 1 and Green Tourism Gold awards and was listed in the "Scotsman" as one of the 7 best self catering cottages in Scotland.
-It offers guests a unique authentic holistic experience in peaceful and stunning surroundings.
+It offers guests a unique, authentic, holistic, experience in peaceful and stunning surroundings.

 Local attractions include unspoiled beaches, spectacular coastal walks, Loch Ryan for watersports and sailing, excellent local golf courses including Turnberry, quiet cycle routes and mountain biking, hill-walking in the Galloway hills and scenic river fishing.
 Savour the delicious local beef, lamb , venison, seafood, cheeses and organic ice-cream.
 Visit the unique lighthouse restaurant and Blue Peter pub nearby.
 Also for foodies is the Michelin star restaurants at Glenapp Castle and Knockinaam Lodge and the pretty village of Portpatrick with seafood restaurants and pubs where the Southern Upland walk commences.

 In house holistic therapist and catering available on request.
 Bespoke packages available including golf, cycling, gourmet, holistic, wild food foraging and honeymoons.